More about: Grand Bazaar Tours in Istanbul

 How to get to the Grand Bazaar

 If you are staying in the S ultanahmet area you can simply walk there, as it is only a 15 minute walk away.
-If you are in another area of the city, you can take the T1 tram line and get off at the Beyazit-Kapali Çarsi stop.
+And if you are in another area of the city, you can take the T1 tram line and get off at the Beyazit-Kapali Çarsi stop.

 What are the opening hours of the Grand Bazaar?

-The Grand Bazaar in Istanbul is open Monday to Saturday from 8.30am to 7.30pm, but if you arrive later than 6pm you'll only see a small part of what it has to offer, so I recommend you take at least 2 hours out of your itinerary.
+The Grand Bazaar in Istanbul is open Monday to Saturday from 8.30am to 7.30pm, but if you arrive later than 6pm you will only see a small part of what it has to offer, so I recommend you take at least 2 hours out of your itinerary.

 Remember that it is closed all day on Sundays.
 Remember this when planning your trip and booking a guided tour of Istanbul.